-- Log in to GDOB and make sure all of your payments to your contractors are entered and categorized correctly.
+- Log in to GoDaddy Online Bookkeeping and make sure all of your payments to your contractors are entered and categorized correctly.
 We’ve provided the “contractors and freelancers” category for ease of use.

 - From your filtered Expenses tab, you can narrow this down further by entering each individual contractor’s name in the search tab.

 - Viola!
-GDOB has calculated the amount you paid each contractor.
-Log in to Yearli and fill out your forms, then you’re all set.
+Online Bookkeeping has calculated the amount you paid each contractor.

-If you have any questions about form 1099-MISC, check with a good accountant who can walk you through all your options.
+If you have any questions about form 1099-MISC, including more detail about when 1099-MISC is due to contractors and/or the IRS, check with a good accountant who can walk you through all your options.